 Many of these businesses will be considered to be restricted by most payment processors and acquiring banks.
 Businesses such as tobacco and e-cigarettes are generally considered to be low risk when operating through a retail storefront but will be prohibited from online sales.
 Other industries, such as Kratom and SARMs are restricted on a federal level, making it difficult for the payment card companies to transfer funds without legal repercussions.

-Required Merchant Account Documents
+Required Merchant Account Documents by Processors

 Most underwriters working with higher risk industries will require similar supporting documents from merchants to complete the underwriting KYC process.
 Some of the most common items to include in an application package include: